 - Sweet, dense fruits such as bananas, mangos.
 Early Autumn increase apples, pears, and cranberries.

-- Cold-pressed oil (NO VEGETABLE OR CANOLA OIL), coconut oil, ghee, avocado oil, sunfower oil, olive oil.
+- Cold-pressed oil, coconut oil, ghee, avocado oil, sunfower oil, olive oil.

 - Moist grains such as basmati rice, brown rice, and oats.
 Use extra water when cooking.